depperm/first-project-ideas/README.md

 Every configuration of four blocks orthogonally connected, you control their fall downward, complete rows, and keep it from reaching the top.
 Did I mention it gets faster the longer you play.

 ### Recreate the Greats
+These are massive undertakings, but the best form of flattery is imitation.
+Like only do these if you want to work on something for a looooong time or like inflicting torture on your mind.
 #### Social Board
 Everyone wants to share personal information, but not just a single place.
 Make Face-page where anyone can share information that they probably shouldn't.
 #### QA Engine